Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Systematic Extension of the Constructive Method

+A terminological clarification is warranted.
+The auxiliary variable $v_n$ is not a hidden degree of freedom in the Mori-Zwanzig sense; it is a deterministic functional of the resolved trajectory, defined by $v_n(t) = v_n(0) + \int_0^t Q_n(x(s), y(s), z(s))\, ds$.
+The analogy with the memory kernel is structural rather than literal: $v_n$ absorbs the information that would manifest as non-Markovian dynamics if the four-dimensional extended system were projected back onto three dimensions, but it does not arise from a projection operator acting on unresolved modes.
+The connection to the Mori-Zwanzig formalism is therefore one of functional role, not of derivation.

+Morrison~\cite{Morrison1986} has developed a framework for describing systems that possess both Hamiltonian and dissipative components, combining symplectic and metric structures into what are termed metriplectic systems.
+While the present construction differs in its approach, it shares the goal of revealing hidden structure within dissipative dynamics.

 \emph{Physical scaling.} In the original Rayleigh-B\'enard convection context from which the Lorenz equations derive~\cite{Lorenz1963}, the state variables represent amplitudes of truncated Fourier modes: $x$ corresponds to the convective velocity mode, while $y$ and $z$ correspond to temperature perturbation modes.
 The parameters $\sigma$, $\rho$, and $\beta$ are dimensionless after appropriate scaling by the thermal diffusivity, cell height, and critical Rayleigh number.
 In this dimensionless formulation, the regularized auxiliary variable $v_n(t)$ inherits a kinematic interpretation as a generalized potential that accumulates historical effects of the modal amplitudes.
 For each regularization class, the polynomial factor $p_n(x,y,z)$ combines the physical modes in a specific manner: $p_{\mathrm{I}} = y - x$ couples velocity and temperature perturbations, $p_{\mathrm{II}} = y + x(z-\rho)$ involves the departure from criticality, and $p_{\mathrm{III}} = xy - \beta z$ couples to the nonlinear heat flux term.
-The invariant $K_n = P_n + v_n$ thereby encodes a balance between instantaneous modal amplitudes and accumulated convective history.